kinhvin/kinhvin/README.md

 ## Hey there 👋 I'm Kevin Truong

-**I'm an aspiring developer studying Computer Science @ Carleton University, looking to specialize in either AI and ML or Cybersecurity!**
+**I'm an aspiring developer studying Computer Science @ Carleton University, looking to specialize in either AI and Machine Learning or Cybersecurity!**

 ### 🔭 I’m currently working on ...
 - A personal portfolio website